QubesOS/qubes-doc/user/templates/windows/windows-qubes-4-0.rst

-A typical Windows 7 installation requires between 15GB up to 19GB of disk space depending on the version (Home/Professional/Ö).
+A typical Windows 7 installation requires between 15GB up to 19GB of disk space depending on the version (Home/Professional/‚Ä¶).
 Windows updates also end up using significant space.
-So, extend the root volume from the default 10GB to 25GB (note: it is straightforward to increase the root volume size after Windows is installed: simply extend the volume again in dom0 and then extend the system partition with Windowsís disk manager).
+So, extend the root volume from the default 10GB to 25GB (note: it is straightforward to increase the root volume size after Windows is installed: simply extend the volume again in dom0 and then extend the system partition with Windows‚Äôs disk manager).

 .. code:: console